A watch as a last-minute Christmas gift

 RESSENCE greases the wheels and knows what it wants

-Ressence is a young brand that was born in Belgium in 2010.
+Ressence is a young brand that was born in Belgium during 2010.
 Its way of perceiving watchmaking is innovative and shows that it knows what it wants to present on the mechanics market.
-The brand’s concept is made of several inventions, several principles, which can be found on this Type 3BB Black Black watch in black PVD titanium (about € 38,000).
+Indeed, the brand’s concept is made of several inventions, several principles, which can be found on this Type 3BB Black Black watch in black PVD titanium (about € 38,000).

 For the display, the Maison has created a “satellite” system called ROCS, in which off-centre moving disks that move on a dial that is itself rotating replaces the hands (a complete turn takes 60 minutes).
 Right.
 But what is remarkable is that the display module is place inside a compartment filled with oil!
 The liquid is also the reason for the incredible visual effect of the dial that is bombed on its outer edges, and for its excellent readability (even if sometimes it’s hard to see at first glance where a particular indication is placed).